GwenaelGabard/Guidelines/README.md

-# Basic guidelines to write a scientific article
+# Basic guidelines to write a scientific paper

 ## Writing style